 Also, ask for the emails or phone numbers of people close to the family so that you can invite them to serve in this way.
 Maybe you have them on a Facebook group?
 Whatever your way to find their friends, make sure to do that.

 The last thing I do is go online and use a meal planning website, like TakeThemAMeal.com, which is set up to do this very thing.
-It walks you through the whole process and asks you all kinds of questions and then you send out a mass email to all their friends.
-Each person then goes to the link and finds the date that is convenient for them and signs up.
+It walks you through the whole process and asks you all kinds of questions, and then you send out a mass email to all their friends.
+Each person then goes to the link, finds the convenient date, and signs up.

 What is your favorite meal to share with a family in need?

 |Becky blogs at Organizing Made Fun.
 She has been married to her college sweetheart for 18 years and is a mother to two children.
 Becky organizes just about everything and she enjoys motivating other women to learn to organize, schedule, and run their home imperfectly but efficiently.|